 - Plays the role of a martyr, and succeeds in making you feel guilty for even considering doing something that you really wish to do.

 - Always gets his way in everything and has the final say in all matters.

 Such partners surprisingly mask their intentions very well, so while you may be totally enamoured by your partner’s charming behaviour towards you, this lasts only as long as you toe the line and listen to whatever they say.

 Should you oppose them, and you are isolated or subjected to silent treatment from their end.
 In extreme cases, partners are also known to withhold sex as a means of punishment.

-Well, there is no easy answer to this question, and, the chances that you can change your partner’s behaviour are from slim to none.
+Well, there’s no easy answer to this question, and, the chances that you can change your partner’s behaviour are slim to none.
 You need to consider the following:

 Analyse if somewhere down the line, you actually encouraged such behaviour.
 Most of us crave to be in our partner’s good books, seeking their approval and striving to keep our partner happy all the time.
 Remember, no one can bully you unless you LET them.